lab11/polypoint/README.md

 #### TriTag

-The TriTag code implements a BLE application that uses the TriPoint module as an I2C device and provides a BLE service.
+The TriTag code implements a BLE application that uses the TriPoint module as an I2C device and prov a BLE service.
 It puts the TriTag hardware into TAG mode and provides ranges over a BLE characteristic.